roytang/blog/content/notes/2016/08/10154864453573912/index.md

 {{% quoted url="https://www.facebook.com/profile.php/posts/1755650121373433" label="Peter Tiu Lavina's Facebook post" %}}

-Peter Tiu Lavina To win the war against drugs, we need to be resolute like  # PresidentDutert e .
+To win the war against drugs, we need to be resolute like  #PresidentDuterte .
 There should be no neutrals in this righteous crusade against evil.
 Let those fence-sitting nitpicking Humpty Dumpties realize that they are derailing our total victory against this menace.
 They are clearly on the side of if not protecting the drug lords.

 {{% /quoted %}}